Valink-Solutions/vault/README.md

 ## License

-This project is licensed under the [Business Source License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE.txt).